 Discuss and agree Summer work party program, dates and costs.

-- There are two work parties at the Buller lodge annually.
+- Generally, there are two work parties (February, May) at the Buller lodge annually.

 - Each work party involves 5-10 workers and general structure of the weekend is as below.

 All workers arrive.
 Dinner is not provided.
 All remaining meals are provided by the lodge

 7:30-8am Breakfast cooked